ayush-jadaun/AllProfanity/README.md

 # AllProfanity

-A comprehensive, zero-dependency, multi-language profanity filter for JavaScript/TypeScript applications with built-in support for English, Hindi, Hinglish, Bengali, Tamil, Telugu, French, German, and Spanish content.
+A comprehensive multi-language profanity filter for JavaScript/TypeScript applications with built-in support for English, Hindi, and Hinglish content.

 [![npm version](https://img.shields.io/npm/v/allprofanity.svg)](https://www.npmjs.com/package/allprofanity)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Features

-- **Multi-language Support**: Built-in dictionaries for English, Hindi/Hinglish, Bengali, Tamil, Telugu, French, German, and Spanish.
+- **Multi-language Support**: Pre-loaded with English profanities (from leo-profanity) and an extensive Hindi/Hinglish dictionary
-- **Multiple Scripts**: Detects profanity in both Latin/Roman and native scripts (Devanagari, Bengali, Tamil, Telugu).
+- **Multiple Scripts**: Detects profanity in both Latin/Roman and Devanagari scripts
-- **Case Insensitive (configurable)**: By default, not case sensitive, but can be configured to be case sensitive.
-- **Leet Speak Detection**: Optionally detects leet speak and obfuscated profanities.
+- **Case Insensitive**: Works regardless of letter case
 - **Flexible Cleaning Options**:
-  - Character-level replacement (each character of a profane word becomes a placeholder).
+  - Character-level replacement (each character of a profane word becomes a placeholder)
-  - Word-level replacement (entire profane word becomes a single placeholder).
+  - Word-level replacement (entire profane word becomes a single placeholder)
-- **Customizable & Extensible**:
+- **Customizable**:
-  - Dynamically add/remove words or whole dictionaries.
+  - Dynamically add/remove words from the filter
-  - Set custom placeholder characters or strings.
+  - Set custom placeholder characters or strings
-  - Supports custom language packs.
-  - Whitelist words to avoid false positives.
-  - Strict mode and partial word detection options.
-- **Severity Levels**: Detects severity of profanities (MILD, MODERATE, SEVERE, EXTREME).
-- **Zero External Dependencies**: Fully built from scratch for maximum performance and control.
+- **Zero Dependencies**: Only depends on leo-profanity as the base filter
-- **TypeScript Support**: Full TypeScript type definitions included.
+- **TypeScript Support**: Full TypeScript type definitions included
-- **Exportable Dictionaries**: Language word lists are exportable for direct use or extension.
+- **Extensible**: Designed with multi-language support in mind, making it easy to add more languages in the future

 ## Installation